haarlems/forensics/chapters/chapter-02-investigation/07-investigation-initial-access-execution/reading/README.md

   - was lateral movement observed?
   - were logs deleted or tampered with?
 - who is responsible?
-  - known threat actor, ransomware gangs, nation-state activity, hacktivism?
+  - known [threat actor](https://attack.mitre.org/groups/)? ransomware gangs, nation-state activity, hacktivism?
   - insider involvement?
 - what must be done immediately?
   - should credentials be reset?